Insights > How to Get Started with Points, Miles, and Credit Cards

 For example, United Airlines offers five levels of elite status to its members, with the ability to earn miles for reward flights, complimentary upgrades, airport lounge access, and more.
 However, its miles aren’t considered as valuable as American Airlines miles, because you’ll be charged more for similar flights.

-One example: A business-class flight to Europe with United miles will cost you 80,000 miles (at its lowest), while a business-class flight using American Airlines miles will cost you 57,500 miles (at its lowest).
+One example: A business class flight to Europe with United miles will cost you 80,000 miles (at its lowest), while a business class flight using American Airlines miles will cost you 57,500 miles (at its lowest).

 That being said, if you live in a location where United flies more frequently, you’ll likely end up with more United miles by virtue of taking their flights more often.
-And that’s perfectly ok.
+And that’s perfectly okay.

 Why?
 As we said, different airlines are going to provide different benefits to their members.
 This expands to international programs as easily as domestic ones.